kenminsoo/sRNAfrag/readme.md

 Welcome to our sRNAfrag github repo. sRNAfrag is a pipeline that analyzes small RNA fragmentation in small RNA-seq data.
 On this page, installation and basic usage can be found.
 Please consult the wiki attached to this repo for more information.

 ## Installation & Environment
-sRNAfrag was developed with R version 4.1.3 and Python 3.10.0.
+sRNAfrag was developed with R version >4.1.3 and Python 3.10.0.
 It was developed on MacOS Monterey 12.2.1 M1 64GB, and tested on the same computer.

-The singularity container was tested on a CentOS Linux 7 (3.10.0-1160.92.1.el7.x86_64) system with 6 cores and 32 GB of memory.

-### **Running with Singularity Container**
+### Installing Dependencies Manually
-To accomodate for HPC use, we created a container.
+To accomodate for HPC use, we define here a conda independent way to

 ### **Installing with Conda**